Constructing minimal telescopers for rational functions in three discrete variables: Bivariate extension of the Abramov reduction

-In this section, we demonstrate how to solve the bivariate decomposition problem (and thus also the bivariate summability problem) using the reduction of Abramov.
+In this section, we demonstrate how to solve the bivariate decomposition problem (and thus also the bivariate summability problem) using the Abramov reduction.
 To this end, let us first recall some key results on the bivariate summability from~\cite{HoWa2015}.

-Based on a theoretical criterion given in \cite{ChSi2014}, Hou and Wang~\cite{HoWa2015} developed a practical algorithm for solving the $(\sigma_y,\sigma_z)$-summability problem.
+Based on a theoretical criterion given in \cite[Theorem~3.7]{ChSi2014}, Hou and Wang~\cite{HoWa2015} developed an algorithm for solving the $(\sigma_y,\sigma_z)$-summability problem.
 The proof found in \cite[Lemma 3.1]{HoWa2015} contains a reduction algorithm with inputs and outputs specified as follows.

 {\bf Primary reduction.} Given a rational function $f\in \set F(y,z)$, compute rational functions $g, h, r \in \set F(y,z)$ such that

 and $r$ is of the form

 with $m,n_i\in \set N$, $a_{ij}, d_i\in \set F[y,z]$ and $b_{ij}\in \set F[y]$ satisfying that \begin{itemize} \item $\deg_z(a_{ij})<\deg_z(d_i)$, \item $d_i$ is a monic irreducible factor of the denominator of $r$ and of positive degree in $z$, \item $d_i\nsim_{y,z} d_{i'}$ whenever $i\neq i'$ for $1\leq i,i'\leq m$. \end{itemize}